scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Pattern matching is a powerful tool which is part of many functional programming languages as well as computer algebra systems such as Mathematica.
 It is useful for many applications including symbolic computation, term simplification, term rewriting systems, automated theorem proving, and model checking.
-In this paper, we present a pattern matching library for Python and the underlying algorithms.
+In this paper, we present a Python-based pattern matching library and its underlying algorithms.

 The goal of pattern matching is to find a match substitution given a subject term and a pattern which is a term with placeholders :cite:`Baader1998`.
 The substitution maps placeholders in the pattern to replacement terms.